dgoodine/Slogger/README.md

 Property | Type | Comments
 --- | --- | ---
-level | Level | The active, global level of the logger instance. dateFormatter | NSDateFormatter | Formatter to use for dates. details | [Detail] | Determines what to output and in what order. categories | [T : Level] | A mapping between categories and levels (see below) generator | Generator | Current generator.
+level | Level | The active, global level of the logger instance. details | [Detail] | Determines what to output and in what order. categories | [T : Level] | A mapping between categories and levels. generator | Generator | Current generator.
 Defaults to *defaultGenerator*. destinations | [Destination] | Destinations this logger will write to.
-Defaults to [*consoleDestination*]. colorMap | ColorMap | The current colorMap. defaultGenerator | Generator | Default generator implementation. consoleDestination | Destination | The default console implementation with an XcodeColors decorator. hits | UInt64 | Number of events logged. misses | UInt64 | Number of events not logged due to logging threshold evaluation.
+Defaults to [*consoleDestination*]. defaultGenerator | Generator | Default generator implementation. consoleDestination | Destination | The default console implementation with an *XcodeColors* decorator. hits | UInt64 | Number of events logged. misses | UInt64 | Number of events not logged due to logging threshold evaluation.